cmp-202/ssh2shell/README.md

 //Test multiple sudo and su combinations for changing user
 //Issue #10
-//Also test promt detection with no password requested
+//Also test Prompt detection with no password requested
 //Issue #14
 node test/sudosutest.js